creachadair/keyfish/README.md

   app as a separate server.

-- I added more and more metadata to the config file, to keep track of all the nonsense you need to long into things: Security questions and their answers, confirmation PINs, which e-mail address I'd used to sign up, and so on.
+- I added more and more metadata to the config file, to keep track of all the nonsense you need to log into things: Security questions and their answers, confirmation PINs, which e-mail address I'd used to sign up, and so on.

 - I added the ability to store TOTP keys and to have the tool (and its web app)